elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/faq.md

 ## 13. How do I get an AI summary safely offline?

-Set `AI_WIZARD_MODEL_PROVIDER=none` explicitly.
+Set `CYBERZARD_MODEL_PROVIDER=none` explicitly.
 The `explain` command will produce non-network summary while guaranteeing no external API invocation.

 ## 14. Can I run this inside a container?